GoodRx illegally shared health data with tech giants to target ads, government alleges - NewsBreak

 Under Chair Lina Khan , the commission voted along party lines in September 2021 to clarify the rule to extend to digital health tools, such as apps and connected devices.

 An FTC official said that if companies weren’t paying attention to the rule before, they will now.
-The official said the order filed against GoodRx will be a sign for the industry that the agency is not taking the issue lightly.Private payroll growth steady in January: ADP
+The official said the order filed against GoodRx will be a sign for the industry that the agency is not taking the issue lightly.Close

 The regulators alleged that GoodRx shared data with companies such as Google, Facebook, Criteo, Branch and Twilio in violation of the rule.